avinash201199/stopwatch/README.md

 >If you want this project then go ahead.
-Fork and clone it, make changes according to you.
-After that you can host it on Github using github pages.
+Fork and clone it, and make changes according to you.
+After that, you can host it on Github using Github pages.
-For any help reach me on **social media link** is in profile readme. https://www.instagram.com/lets__code/
+For any help reach me on **social media link** in profile readme. https://www.instagram.com/lets__code/
 <br><br>

 <h2>Connect with me</h2>